Skip to content

 • Object schemas -> sealed class with [JsonPropertyName] attributes

-• Enums -> readonly record struct with a dedicated JsonConverter (string enums), or standard enum (integer enums) — see Schema Type Mapping
+• Enums -> readonly record struct with a dedicated JsonConverter for string enums, or standard enum for integer enums; see Schema Type Mapping

 • Arrays -> IReadOnlyList<T>